 Along with exercises, healthy eating habits also make up for a disabled or elderly person to be healthy.
 This will give someone the energy they need which can pave the way for their recovery.
-Since you’re willing to help relatives, assist them in preparing healthy meals or do it for them.
+Since you’re willing to help relatives, assist them in preparing healthy meals that are balance and nutritious.
 Discourage them from eating junk foods and add fruits and vegetables to their diet instead.

 5. Be there for them: